junxit/us-congress-bills-115/derived/amendments.md

 ### 26 U.S.C. § 7456

-> by striking “special trial judge” each place it appears and inserting “magistrate judge”; and
+> by striking “special trial judge” each place it appears and inserting “magistrate judge”, and

 | | |
 |---|---|